Petergatsby/GleepostAPI/readme.md

 eg:
 tags=for-sale,event,salsa

-If set, attribs must be a comma-delimited list of key,value attributes.
-These are currently completely unvalidated freeform text.
+###In addition, any other parameters that are sent when creating the post will be available as an "attribs" object within a post.

-The only purpose of this so far is to support a "event-time" attribute for posts with tag "event". event-time may be either RFC3339 or a unix timestamp.
+Event posts are strongly encouraged to set "event-time", which represents the time an event begins.
+This may be either RFC3339 or a unix timestamp.
+Event posts may also set an "event-title", to be used as a heading.

 example responses:
 (http 200)